stkyaw04/Sumahajo225/README.md

 ##Features

 Writing Race: Reach your set word goal before the animated hare catches up.
 Animated Sprites: Tortoise and hare move across the screen as you write.
 Custom Font: Uses a pixel-style font for retro aesthetics.
 Draft Saving & Editing: Save, search, and edit your drafts.
 Difficulty Levels: Adjust how fast the hare chases you.
 Celebratory Confetti: Visual feedback when you win.

 ##Dependencies

 SwiftUI (macOS app)

-AppKit (for some macOS-specific features)

-ConfettiSwiftUI (confetti animation)
+AppKit (for some macOS-specific features) ConfettiSwiftUI (confetti animation)
 Pow (button effects)
 Custom Font (FatPix-Regular)
 Image Assets (sprite frames and backgrounds)

 ##How It Works
-Start Screen: Choose your word goal and difficulty.
+-Start Screen: Choose your word goal and difficulty.
 You can also search, open, or delete previous drafts.

-Writing Race: As you type, the tortoise moves forward.
+-Writing Race: As you type, the tortoise moves forward.
 If you stop, the hare starts chasing based on the difficulty level.

-Win Condition: Reach your word goal before the hare catches up.
+-Win Condition: Reach your word goal before the hare catches up.

-Draft Management: Save your finished drafts, name them, and revisit or edit them later.
+-Draft Management: Save your finished drafts, name them, and revisit or edit them later.

 # Usage Guide